JRatschat/Website-JR/content/authors/admin/_index.md

 - Visitors
 ---

-Luckily, I get to work with a lot of data.
-Applying econometric or machine learning methods are fun.
+I am passionate about data.
 Why?
-Because I like to code.
-Also, having exciting results once I have finished a project is satisfying.

-In my spare time, I am active at TechAcademy.
-This student initiative prepares students for the digital future in the fields of Data Science and Web Development.
-My role here is to create partnerships with companies.
-Lots of work, but it enables me to meet inspiring people.
-Also, pitching (aka selling) is a skill that is built through experience - not through lectures.

-Also, I like to write down my learnings every now and then.
-Keeping it to myself would be selfish :stuck_out_tongue_winking_eye: Therefore, I am sharing it here :rocket:
+Because data can uncover hidden structures and enable informed decisions.
+For me, this is an art.
+Instead of using a brush and paint, I use various programming languages and econometric or machine learning methods to create analyses that generate fascinating insights.

+>I want to share this fascination with others.

+At TechAcademy, a student initiative at Goethe University, we prepare students for the digital future.
+We are convinced that everyone can benefit from knowing how to code.
+That's why we do our best to pass on this knowledge through online courses, group projects, and inspiring events.

+I also like to share my projects and insights from time to time.
+Therefore I have set up this website to keep you up to date :rocket: